Lipford to film creation of 'pocket park' in Marianna

-Danny Lipford, home improvement expert, TV host and Marianna native, is bringing his national television show, "Today’s Homeowner" to film a special community service episode in his hometown Dec.
+MARIANNA — Danny Lipford, home improvement expert, TV host and a Marianna native, is bringing his national television show, "Today’s Homeowner" to film a special community service episode in his hometown Dec.
 4-10.

 Marianna community members are encouraged to be part of the project by completing the volunteer form available online at: https://todayshomeowner.com/marianna.
 Hard copies of the form are available at the Jackson County Chamber of Commerce and the Jackson County Public Library as well.